Starting your own startup can be a daunting affair.

 7. Consider Your Legal Advice

 You’ll need to consult with a lawyer to cover all your legal bases before starting your Startup.
 However, you need to do your due diligence here otherwise you could find yourself on the receiving end of bad legal advice.
-Ask around at first and speak to a few lawyers until you find one that you feel confident dealing with.
+Ask around at first and speak to a few lawyers until you find one that you feel confident in dealing with.

 The legal advice you get is one of the most important aspects of this entire process.
 Bad legal advice could potentially cripple your business, good legal advice could save it.